 At an interval of every six months, Java introduces a new version release.
 On September 25, 2018, Oracle made JDK (Java Development Kit) 11 generally available.
-The JDK 11 is the latest update of the reference implementation of the Java SE platform.
+The JDK 11 is the latest update of the reference implementation of the Java SE platform and the most effective one in the Java version history.
 Java SE 11 is also the first Long Term Support (LTS) update in the new six-month release schedule of Java.

 You can use Java 11 at different stages of development.
 However, commercial use of Java 11 new features would require a license.
 After the Java 11 release date, many important details came to the front.
 For instance, Oracle would not provide support for Java 8 after January 2019.
 You can continue to use Java 8 by paying for support.
 However, you would not receive any type of patches or security updates.

 As you cannot use Oracle JDK any longer without any costs, you could download Open JDK builds.
 Many providers such as Red Hat, AdoptOpen JDK, IBM, Azul, and others provide flexible options in this regard.
 You could use Open JDK builds from these providers and also choose to upgrade them when required.
 Now, let us dive into a discussion on Java 11 new features for understanding what Java 11 brings to the table!